 The wealth of information offered in The Hempcrete Book is organized excellently, and we are confident that it can help turn your eco-friendly building ideas into concrete hemp reality.

 Author Rowan Robinson has done it again with The Hemp Manifesto.
 If you found The Great Book of Hemp wasn’t exactly the information you were seeking, you’re likely to find it in Rowan’s second book, which takes a different approach by offering 101 real-life uses of hemp.

 This pocket-size book is one that can be read cover-to-cover or opened randomly for quick tidbits about the many uses of hemp.
 The book is full of ideas about how hemp can be used in various settings, with short concise text “designed to fit into the back pocket of a pair of hemp jeans.”

 Find out why hemp is a “win-win situation,” the “budding prospects” of hemp and 99 other reasons the hemp revolution is here to stay.
 You’ll also learn plenty of interesting hemp facts.
 Did you know, for example, that the US Declaration of Independence was written on hemp paper?
 The Hemp Manifesto offers a look into the ways hemp can positively impact society.

 Hemp Books to Help Increase Your Understanding of America’s Most Popular Plant

-These five books about hemp are the most popular currently on the market, and we hope you find as much pleasure reading them as we have.
+These five books about hemp are currently the most popular ones about hemp on the market, and we hope you find as much pleasure reading them as we have.
 Have you read any of these hemp books we’ve included on this list?
 Maybe you’ve read one we missed?
 We’d love to hear about any hemp-related books you’ve discovered in the comments below!
-And of course, if you have any questions and would like to talk to our customer service team, contact us today!
+And as always, if you have any questions and would like to talk to our customer service team, contact us today!